Sanguine: Visual Analysis for Patient Blood Management: Visualization Design

 \subsection{Implementation and Deployment}

-Sanguine is developed in Typescript using the React framework and D3, supported by a Django server, and interfaces with an SQL database housed in the Enterprise Data Warehouse.
+Sanguine is developed in Typescript using the React framework.
+We use Semantic UI and D3 for the graphical interface and the MobX and Trrack library~\cite{cutler_trrack_2020} for state control.
+The frontend is supported by a Django server.
+The server interfaces with an SQL database housed in the data warehouse of the University of Utah Hospital.
 It is deployed in a protected environment suitable for sensitive medical data, and uses encryption and two-factor authentication to ensure security.